Custom Restraint Links

 Linear restraints restrict node displacement, but not rotation.

-Example 1: Fig. 1 shows a piping with a single linear rigid restraint, which completely prevents pipe-cross section vertical displacement, but does not restrict rotation.
+Example 1: Fig. 1 shows a piping system with one linear rigid restraint, which prevents vertical displacement but does not restrict rotation.

 Fig. 1

-Example 2: Fig. 2 shows a piping with two linear elastic restraints, which flexibly restrict displacement of a pipe-cross vertically, but do not restrict rotation.
+Example 2: Fig. 2 shows a piping system with two linear elastic restraints, which flexibly restrict vertical displacement but do not restrict rotation.

 Fig. 2

-Lateral rigid restraints restrict node rotation around a certain axis, but do not restrict displacement.
+Rotational rigid restraints restrict node rotation about an axis, but do not restrict displacement.

-Example 1: Fig. 3 shows a piping with a single lateral rigid restraint, which restrict rotation of the pipe cross-section.
-If a bending moment is applied from the left, the pipe will bend only at the section between the point where the bending moment is applied and the lateral restraint.
-It will not bend to the right of the restraint.
-However, there is no restriction on displacement in any direction.
-These kind of restraints are referred to as a "floating anchor" - in other words, a seal preventing rotation but not linear displacement along the coordinate axes.
+Example 1: Fig. 3 shows a piping system with one rotational rigid restraint, which restricts rotation of the pipe cross-section.
+When a bending moment is applied from the left, the pipe bends only between the moment application point and the restraint.
+No bending occurs to the right of the restraint.
+Displacement in any direction is unrestricted.
+This type of restraint is called a "floating anchor" - a seal that prevents rotation but allows linear displacement along coordinate axes.

 Fig. 3

-Example 2: Lateral restraints are rare in real structures.
-They are usually combined with linear restraints.
-For example, fig. 4 shows a piping with a single linear rigid restraint, which restricts vertical pipe-cross section displacement, and a lateral rigid restraint, which restricts rotation of the pipe cross-section.
-In this case, if a force is applied to the left of the lateral restraint, the pipe will bend only at the section between the point where the force is applied and the lateral restraint.
-It will not bend to the right of the restraint.
+Example 2: Rotational restraints are rare in practice.
+They are typically combined with linear restraints.
+For example, Fig. 4 shows a piping system with one linear rigid restraint, which restricts vertical displacement, and one rotational rigid restraint, which restricts rotation of the pipe cross-section.
+When a force is applied left of the rotational restraint, the pipe bends only between the force application point and the restraint.
+No bending occurs to the right of the restraint.

 Fig. 4

-Example 3: Lateral restraints, as well as linear restraints, can be elastic - in other words, flexibly restrict cross-section rotation.
-Fig. 5. shows a structure with a single linear rigid restraint, which restricts vertical pipe cross-section displacement, and a lateral elastic restraint, which flexibly restricts rotation of the pipe cross-section.
-This structure is something between that shown on fig. 1 and fig. 4.
+Example 3: Rotational restraints, like linear restraints, can be elastic - flexibly restricting cross-section rotation.
+Fig. 5 shows a structure with one linear rigid restraint, which restricts vertical displacement, and one rotational elastic restraint, which flexibly restricts rotation.
+This configuration is intermediate between those shown in Fig. 1 and Fig. 4.

 Fig. 5

-Various linear and lateral restraint types are described below.
+Different linear and rotational restraint types are described below.

 Rigid double-acting

-Linear rigid double-acting restraints restrict node displacement in both sides along the axis (fig. 6).
+Linear rigid double-acting restraints restrict node displacement in both directions along the axis (Fig. 6).

-Lateral rigid double-acting restraints restrict node rotation in both directions along the axis (fig. 3).
+Rotational rigid double-acting restraints restrict node rotation in both directions about the axis (Fig. 3).

 Fig. 6